Packaged Rooftop Units | Everything You Need to Know is Here - Part 1

 Accumulator Tanks

 Recall that an accumulator tank is a component used to protect a compressor from liquid refrigerant.
 Recall that a compressor is designed to handle vapor refrigerant only.
-An accumulator tank is placed inside a rooftop unit before the compressor’s suction line.
+An accumulator is placed before the compressor’s suction line in a packaged rooftop HVAC unit.
+It catches liquid refrigerant and allows only vapor to continue to the compressor, preventing damage from liquid slugging.

 Economizers